BruntonUWBio/HTNet_generalized_decoding/README.md

 HTNet is a convolutional neural network decoder, heavily based on the [EEGNet model](https://github.com/vlawhern/arl-eegmodels) developed by Lawhern et al. The key modifications are that HTNet converts data to the frequency domain (via the filer-Hilbert method) and then projects data onto common brain regions (using [measure projection](https://github.com/bigdelys/measure_projection)).
 This projection step aligns data from participants with heterogeneous electrode locations, a common issue for multi-participant ECoG analyses.

 The HTNet model code is available in *htnet_model.py*.
-This model is written in Python and relies on Keras and Tensorflow.
+This model is written in Python and relies on Keras and Tensorflow (our modifications to the EEGNet model are highlighted in yellow below).

 ![HTNet architecture](htnet_arch.png)